 Yom Kippur is a little different today.
 For me, it’s less about what you can’t do, but what you can; what you do.

 Fasting isn’t the absence of food; it is the presence of G-d as reminder of not only my failings of the past year, but also where I’ve succeeded.

 Lighting candles for my parents.
 The reminder of where I’ve come from, how much I miss the every day, and it tells them that they are not forgotten.
-I’ve thought of including Brittany this year, but I will see how I feel when the time comes tonight.

 Not working.
 No writing has always driven me crazy, but it has also afforded me the opportunity to slow down and think; to meditate.
 I am “forced” to something else.